joedski/skeleton-react-gsap-redux-ie8/README.md

 	- See [the Async Actions section of the Redux Tutorial](http://redux.js.org/docs/advanced/AsyncActions.html) for a more step-by-step use of ReduxThunk.
 - [ReduxLogger](https://www.npmjs.com/package/redux-logger) for middleware to log all actions dispatched the mutations they result in during development.
 - [Reselect](https://github.com/reactjs/reselect) for derived data.

+### Animation

+- [ReactGSAPTransitionGroup](https://www.npmjs.com/package/react-addons-gsap-transition-group) to use GSAP animations to animate transitions.
+- [ReactGSAPEnhancer](https://www.npmjs.com/package/react-gsap-enhancer) to use GSAP to create arbitrarily composable animations, just like in non-React land.
+	- As noted in the README [you might not need the Enhancer for the simplest use cases](https://egghead.io/lessons/react-using-tweenmax-with-react).
+If you need to deal with interaction, though, you're better off sticking with the Enhancer.

 ### Other Libraries